Anniechendd-beep/market-notes/README.md

 **my trade idea:**

 Do not trust traditional havens blindly.
 Focus on multiple risk factors: inflation fears, confidence in the administration, and fiscal stress.

+## 2026-03-29
+**news:**
+- Opportunistic buyers emerge in the gold market after the biggest selloff in years
+- some questioning the precious metal’s safe-haven credentials as the Iran war threatens to upend the global economy.
+- heavily indebted countries like Japan, France and the US emerged from the pandemic with little apparent appetite for fiscal discipline.
+The only path to solvency then, is inflation and a weakening currency — a trend that precious metals should profit from.
+- the dollar has emerged from the conflict as the ultimate safe haven

+**why:**
+- The meltdown has come as a broader selloff across stocks, bonds and currencies prompted investors to sell bullion to cover losses elsewhere.
+- Turkey has also been offloading its holdings to support its currency, and there are worries about other central banks might follow suit
+- (for the Friday increase), the underlying drivers of swollen government debts and a fractured geopolitical landscape are still in place.
+- Inflation risks, fiscal pressures, and bond credibility are all still structural tailwinds for gold
+- the 150% rally was mainly driven by central banks, given the freezing of Russia’s foreign exchange reserves, which highlighted the danger of having all their assets in the dollar basket.
+Hedge funds soon piled in, followed by a wave of retail buyers.
+- that have been accumulating bullion are energy importers, so a steeper oil and gas bill means fewer dollars retained to be recycled into gold.

+**market impact:**

+- Gold prices have fallen by 15% this month
+- by Friday investors stepped back in, driving prices about 3% higher
+- The correction is a “buying opportunity” once tensions in the Middle East subside
+- Gold’s nearly 150% rally since the beginning of 2023
+- Bullion ETF buyers tend to be particularly sensitive to interest-rate changes.

+**my trade ideas:**